 Enjoy a walk through Hardy's woods with this selection of trails.

-Perched high above a meander on the River Stour, this superb hill fort has the greatest views over rural Dorset and is home to spectacular wildflowers and butterflies.
+Perched high above a meander on the River Stour, this hill fort has wide ranging views over rural Dorset and is home to spectacular wildflowers and butterflies.

 A gentle circular walk exploring the historic landscape around Corfe Castle.